Graduate Policies

 • Annual weighted average above 69% and below 75% - student will receive a warning letter and required to repeat any courses with marks below 65% and any course with a mark between 65 – 69% are recommended to be repeated.

 4. NP students with an annual weighted average below 75% will be sent a warning letter stating they are required to maintain an average of 70%.
-If the annual weighted average is over 85%, a congratulatory letter will be sent.

 5. NP students may be required to discontinue their studies at any point in their nursing program for reasons other than academic, if it is considered in the best interest of the profession or if continuation in the program is deemed to be unsafe to themselves or others.